 The default size of the data page cache is 1000 pages.
 In a multi-user environment, or in an environment where the user accesses a lot of data, increase the size of the cache.
 You configure its size with the derby.storage.pageCacheSize property.
-For more information about how to set this property and how to estimate memory use, see derby.storage.pageCacheSize.
+For more information about how to set this property and how to estimate memory use, see the "Derby properties" section of the Derby Reference Manual.